NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 ### Viewing an individual pharmacy

-By selecting **Manage** next to one of your listed pharmacies, you’ll be taken to a page where you can see existing users at that pharmacy.
+Select **Manage** next to a pharmacy to see existing users at that pharmacy.

 Users are shown as: